 Corporate renewable energy procurement, whether through PPAs, energy supply agreements, on-site installations or other instruments brings the following benefits to buyers, suppliers, investors and the society at large:

 ● Faster decarbonisation of the energy system, supporting Europe and its Member States to achieve their renewable energy and climate targets

 ● Competitive long-term supply of energy that is hedged against long term electricity price fluctuations

 ● Financial guarantees for suppliers and investors, resulting in more renewable energy projects and additional capacity

 ● Increased energy security in Europe

-RE-Source, Europe’s platform for corporate renewable energy sourcing, aims to increase the number of active corporates from 100 to 100,000.
-The massive potential represented by corporate renewable PPAs can only be realised via increased awareness and the removal of policy and market barriers that currently constrain the growth of renewables in many markets in Europe.
-Accordingly, RE-Source calls on policy-makers to help realise the full potential of renewable electricity sourcing in Europe by:
+The RE-Source Platform, Europe’s leading forum for direct renewable energy sourcing, seeks to remove barriers to renewable energy procurement in support of Europe’s climate and energy goals.
+The massive potential represented by corporate renewable PPAs can only be realised via increased awareness and the removal of policy and market barriers that currently constrain the vast growth of renewable capacity.
+A growth that is needed to save our climate, stabilise energy costs and increase Europe’s security.

-We believe corporate electricity buyers, renewable energy suppliers and policy-makers have a unique opportunity to work together to help Europe achieve its climate and energy objectives by enabling new, competitively-priced renewable energy resources at a scale not otherwise achievable.
-We are prepared to continue leading by example and accelerate the transition to a smarter, more sustainable and more inclusive European energy system.
+We believe corporate and public sector electricity buyers, renewable energy suppliers and policy makers have a unique opportunity to work together to help Europe achieve its climate and energy objectives by enabling new, competitively-priced renewable energy resources at a scale not otherwise achievable.
+The RE-Source Platform will be working closely with the Commission, Member States, and other European institutions, as well as energy consumers like energy intensive industries, SMEs and the public sector to accelerate the transition to a smarter, more sustainable and more secure European energy system.